Wednesday, March 23, 2016

 Brink of lower falls

-The grand canyon of yellowstone is another popular attraction of yellowstone.
-There are many hiking trails around the area leading to the two falls and the yellowstone river at the canyon base.
+The Grand Canyon of Yellowstone is another popular attraction of Yellowstone.
+There are many hiking trails around the area leading to the two falls and the Yellowstone River at the canyon base.
 We were short on time but still managed a couple of short hikes.
-Animal sighting during this visit was limited to the usual herds of bisons and elks.
-I think one needs to camp around the valleys and rivers for better animal sighting.
+Animal sighting during this visit was limited to the usual herds of bison and elks.
+I think one needs to camp around the valleys and rivers for better animal sightings.
 Next time.... next time :) Thankfully there's always a next time :)

 The lake meets the spring